MIM-104 Patriot: Success rate vs. accuracy

 On February 15, 1991, President George H. W. Bush traveled to Raytheon's Patriot manufacturing plant in Andover, Massachusetts, during the Gulf War.
 He declared, the "Patriot is 41 for 42: 42 Scuds engaged, 41 intercepted!"
 The President's claimed success rate was over 97% at that point in the war.

 On April 7, 1992, Theodore Postol of MIT, and Reuven Pedatzur of Tel Aviv University testified before a House Committee claiming that, according to their independent analysis of video tapes, the Patriot system had a success rate of below 10%, and perhaps even a zero success rate.

 On April 7, 1992, Charles A. Zraket of Harvard Kennedy School and Peter Zimmerman of the Center for Strategic and International Studies, a think tank funded by the United States government and Raytheon, testified about the calculation of success rates and accuracy in Israel and Saudi Arabia and discounted many of the statements and methodologies in Postol's report.
-According to Zimmerman, it is important to note the difference in terms when analyzing the performance of the system during the war:
+According to Zimmerman, the difference in terms in important in analyzing the performance of the system during the war: